The Australian Government will fund a wage increase for the early childhood education and care (ECEC) workforce through a worker retention payment.

 Through the worker retention payment, the government intends for all participating providers to receive funding to cover:

-- a 10% wage increase for all eligible staff from 2 December 2024
+- a 10% wage increase for all eligible workers in the first year

-- an additional 5% wage increase for all eligible staff from December 2025
+- an additional 5% wage increase for all eligible workers in the second year

 Accounting for seasonality